-We’re harvesting the tannin from spruce and oak trees either on or near Old Chapel and we’re softening the skins with animal fat, eggs and brains.
+We’re harvesting the tannin from our spruce and oak trees and softening the skins with animal fat, eggs and brains.
 Both brain and bark tanning are organic processes with no harmful or toxic chemicals involved.

 Skin was always a valued and essential resource to people living subsistence lifestyles, and will be an important material in other areas of the neolithic settlement.

 With a tannery based at the settlement, we’ll be able to continue and expand our experimental work in skin clothing.
 Come and learn how to do it yourself! – this year we are running another hide camp.